-- Can be viewed using typical desktop software. - Supplied in a predefined graphical style see legend. - · Can be viewed by most image-reading software packages. - World files are available, enabling the raster tiles to be georeferenced.
+- Can be viewed using typical desktop software. - Supplied in two predefined graphical styles see legend. - Can be viewed by most image-reading software packages. - TIFF files are GeoTiff, enabling the raster tiles to be georeferenced without the use of additional world files.